CarlosGS/OpenBinaural/README.md

 Great inspiration was taken from [3Dio](http://3diosound.com/).
 If you need professional quality & high-performance, check out their Free Space microphones!

+The potentiometer knob model is derived from John Ridley's: <https://www.youmagine.com/designs/knob-for-potentiometer-parametric>

 Author & license
 --